 - 14. Westcoast determined the appropriate method of abandonment following a comprehensive site-specific assessment.
 Westcoast's abandonment approach was informed by applicable legislation and regulations, relevant industry standards, available literature on pipeline abandonment methods, professional judgment, guidance from the NEB as part of Stream 3 of the Land Matters Consultation Initiative (LMCI), and Westcoast's own experience operating and decommissioning pipelines in Alberta, BC, Yukon and the NWT over the past 60 years. - 15.
-Having regard for safety considerations, potential environmental impacts, and current and prospective future land use, Westcoast has determined that above-ground infrastructure associated with the Pipeline will be physically removed to pipeline depth and that buried piping, including watercourse and road crossings, will be abandoned in place.
-Abandoned pipeline warning signs will be installed at the end points of all pipeline segments along the right-of-way, on each side of watercourse crossings, and on each side of road crossings. - Abandonment-in-place is considered the most appropriate method of abandonment in the case of the buried pipelines.
+Having regard for safety considerations, potential environmental impacts, and current and prospective future land use, Westcoast has determined that above-ground infrastructure associated with the Pipeline will be physically removed to pipeline depth and that buried piping, including watercourse and road crossings4, will be abandoned in place, with the exception of two short segments of exposed pipeline as discussed in Table 2 below.
+Abandoned pipeline warning signs will be installed at the end points of all pipeline segments along the right-of-way, on each side of watercourse crossings, and on each side of road crossings. - 16.
+Abandonment-in-place is considered the most appropriate method of abandonment in the case of the buried pipelines.
 This is primarily because the environmental disturbance that would be caused by excavation and disposal of the pipeline would be far greater and unwarranted in the case of this remote, predominantly forested, and uninhabited Crown and private land owned by a single industrial landowner.
 The physical removal of the pipeline would require disturbance of the vegetation and the brush that has re-grown on the pipeline right-of-way, thus potentially impacting caribou, and other wildlife habitat.
 Westcoast further notes that this approach is consistent with the LMCI base case assumption for small-diameter pipe in undeveloped land use areas. - 17.
-Westcoast confirms that the abandonment activities will follow the requirements of Clause 10.16.2 of Canadian Standards Association Standard Z662-19: Oil and Gas Pipeline Systems (CSA Z662-19).
-Clause 10.16.2 of CSA Z662-19 provides that buried pipelines abandoned in place must be: (i) emptied of service fluids, (ii) purged or cleaned in a manner that leaves no mobile materials remaining, (iii) physically separated from any in-service piping, (iv) capped, plugged, or otherwise effectively sealed, (v) cut off at pipeline depth, and (vi) left unpressurized.
+Westcoast confirms that the abandonment activities will follow the requirements of Clause 10.16.2 of Canadian Standards Association Standard Z662:23-19: Oil and Gas Pipeline Systems (CSA Z662:23-19).
+Clause 10.16.2 of CSA Z662:23-19 provides that buried pipelines abandoned in place must be: (i) emptied of service fluids, (ii) purged or cleaned in a manner that leaves no mobile materials remaining, (iii) physically separated from any in-service piping, (iv) capped, plugged, or otherwise effectively sealed, (v) cut off at pipeline depth, and (vi) left unpressurized.
 Some of these steps have already been taken as part of the deactivation and decommissioning of the Pipeline.
-Currently, the Pipeline is deactivated and has been purged, cleaned, physically isolated from any sources of upstream pressure, and is filled with nitrogen gas. - 18.
-Cathodic protection will no longer be maintained on the abandoned pipeline.
-As a result, accessible test lead posts and anode wiring will be removed to pipeline depth.
-Any anode beds will be abandoned in place to continue corroding naturally.
-This prevents unnecessary environmental disturbances required to remove anode beds.
-Thirteen test lead posts are inaccessible and would require vegetation clearing including of forested lands and construction of temporary access roads for removal.
-To avoid significant clearing, access road construction and related environmental disturbance, Westcoast hereby requests an exemption from paragraph 4(1)(d) of the Canadian Energy Regulator Onshore Pipeline Regulations in respect of compliance with clause 10.16.3 of CSA Z662-19, which requires removal of related surface equipment to pipeline depth.
+Currently, the Pipeline is deactivated and has been purged, cleaned, physically isolated from any sources of upstream pressure, and is filled with nitrogen gas5.